birdisito/birdisito/README.md

 - being a lazy ass 💤
 - annoy everyone 💖
 - vibin' with the bois 🤙
-- being aesthetic as fucc ✨
 - your mom

-also this profile isn't anonymous or anything, anyone can easily know my irl identity; I ain't a black hat either, I just post and save stupidity on this github profile
+<sub> also this profile isn't anonymous or anything, anyone can easily know my irl identity; I ain't a black hat either, I just post and save stupidity on this github profile </sub>

 <!--
 **birdisito/birdisito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.